yaoweihu/yaoweihu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 <strong>About Me</strong>: I am a Ph.D. candidate in the Department of CSCE at University of Arkansas, advised by <a href="http://www.csce.uark.edu/~lz006/">Prof. Lu Zhang</a>.
-I am also a member of the CausalAI Lab.
+Previously, I received my M.S. and B.ENG. at Sichuan University, China.

 <strong>Research Interest</strong>: fairness-aware machine learning, causal inference, deep learing, reinforcement learing.